 There are plenty of boutiques worth stopping by if you love to shop.
 From local boutiques to national staples, Wayzata has it all.

-Schuler Shoes: shoes for every person!
-Schuler shoes brings in the highest quality, long-wear shoes.
+- Schuler Shoes: shoes for every person!
+Schuler shoes bring in the highest quality, long-wear shoes.
 A perfect place to stop if you have sensitive feet and need good support.

 Live and Dine in Nautical Fashion at Cov Wayzata